 Wait until the selected files are cleaned up.
 These files will then be marked as Zero KB.
 Auto-recreated folders will not be marked as such.

 Repeat steps 1 to 8.
 But this time in step 3, select the module “Mail Trash” or “Large & Old Files.”

 When your Mac is currently running, it always creates (and even piles up) system files such as logs.
 These files are necessary for the system to function normally--only on a specified period of time.
 There are times that these files become outdated and result in clogging up of your disk space.
 These are part of the Other Storage classification as well.

 Usually, these type of files is temporary.
 But sometimes, they don’t get removed unless you actually do something about them.
 Apple didn’t make it easy for you to delete these system files and temporary files.
 Why is this so?
 It’s because people can actually delete things that are necessary for the device to function.
 Once this happens, the device malfunctions.
 Get it?
-So you need to clean up Other Storage on your Mac.
+So you need to know how to clear other storage on mac.

 So, where can you find these system files?